wpilibsuite/frc-docs/source/docs/software/wpilib-tools/robot-simulation/drivesim-tutorial/simulation-instance.rst

 ---------------------
 Similar to the ``EncoderSim`` class, simulated gyroscope classes also exist for commonly used WPILib gyros -- ``AnalogGyroSim`` and ``ADXRS450_GyroSim``.
 These are also constructed in the same manner.

-.. note:: It is not possible to simulate certain vendor gyros (i.e. Pigeon IMU and NavX) using WPILib classes.
+.. note:: It is not possible to simulate certain vendor gyros (i.e. Pigeon :term:`IMU` and NavX) using WPILib classes.
 Please read the respective vendors' documentation for information on their simulation support.

 .. tab-set-code::
    .. code-block:: java